lammps/lammps/doc/src/Howto_lammps_gui.rst

 or a batch script.

-The following text provides a detailed tour of the features and functionality of the LAMMPS GUI.
+The following text provides a detailed tour of the features and functionality of the LAMMPS-GUI.
 Suggestions for new features and reports of bugs are always welcome.
 You can use the :doc:`the same channels as for LAMMPS itself <Errors_bugs>` for that purpose.